-AEMO stated that initial metered interconnector flow is used because this represents the actual trading data that is used to calculate negative IRSRs and there is a risk that this target flow can diverge from actual trading data.
+AEMO stated that metered interconnector flow at the beginning of the previous dispatch interval is used because this represents the actual trading data that is used to calculate negative IRSRs and there is a risk that this target flow can diverge from actual trading data.
 Due to the high amount of generator non-conformance (where generators bids do not follow AEMO's dispatch instructions) tending to occur during times when there are network constraints, target interconnector flow can differ markedly from actual trading data.
 This means that it would be inaccurate to use target interconnector flow to calculate actual negative IRSRs.